 - 9.1 Pursuant to Idaho Code Section 54-1926, CONTRACTOR shall provide and maintain at all times a valid Contractor's Performance Bond in any amounts sufficient to cover performance of this Agreement.
 The Performance Bond shall be issued for a period of not less than one (1) year and must be renewed annually for the term of this Agreement, and CONTRACTOR shall provide a new Bond, or evidence satisfactory to COUNTY of renewability, at least sixty (60) calendar days before the Bond then in effect expires.
 The Performance Bond shall be for the use and benefit of COUNTY, with a Surety company authorized to do business in the State of Idaho and acceptable to COUNTY.
 Said Performance Bond shall cover CONTRACTOR's failure to faithfully perform all of the provisions of this Agreement.
 Said Performance Bond shall obligate the Surety to undertake or cause to be undertaken the work required to be performed pursuant to this Agreement for the term of the Bond.
 Such Bond shall be submitted to, and subject to approval of, the Board of Canyon County Commissioners prior to its effective date. - 9.2 Pursuant to Idaho Code Section 54-1926, CONTRACTOR shall provide and maintain at all times a valid Payment Bond in any amounts sufficient to cover CONTRACTOR's payment obligations arising under each phase of this Agreement.
 The Payment Bond shall be issued for a period of not less than one (1) year and must be renewed annually for the term of this Agreement, and CONTRACTOR shall provide a new Payment Bond, or evidence satisfactory, to COUNTY of renewability at least sixty (60) calendar days before the Payment Bond then in effect expires.
 The Payment Bond shall be for the use and benefit of COUNTY, with a Surety company authorized to do business in the State of Idaho and acceptable to COUNTY.
 Said Payment Bond shall be submitted to, and subject to approval of, the Board of Canyon County Commissioners prior to its effective date. - 9.3 CONTRACTOR is required to furnish the performance and payment bonds to COUNTY on or before the date of the execution of this Agreement.
-The performance bond must guarantee CONTRACTOR's performance from the date of the Agreement execution up to and including the project acceptance and completion of Agreement and the payment bond must guarantee CONTRACTOR's payment obligations arising from this Agreement from the date of the Agreement execution up to and including the greement execution up to and including the system acceptance testing and completion of Agreement.
+The performance bond must guarantee CONTRACTOR's performance from the date of the Agreement execution up to and including the project acceptance and completion of Agreement and the payment bond must guarantee CONTRACTOR's payment obligations arising from this Agreement from the date of the Agreement execution up to and including the system acceptance testing and completion of Agreement.

-10. Miscellaneous:
+10. MISCELLANEOUS:

 - 10.1 CONTROLLING LAW: The Agreement shall be interpreted, and rights of the Parties determined, under the laws of the State of Idaho.
-The venue of any claim, litigation, or cause of action between the Parties shall be in the Third Judicial District Court of the State of Idaho in Canyon County. - 10.2 LEGISLATIVELY MANDATED CERTIFICATION CONCERNING BOYCOTT OF ISRAEL: CONTRACTOR must select and initial at least one of the following certifications:

-[] Pursuant to Idaho Code § 67-2346, Contractor certifies that it "is not currently engaged in, and will not for the duration of the contract engage in, a boycott of goods or services from Israel or territories under its control."
-The terms in this section defined in Idaho Code § 67-2346 shall have the meaning defined therein.
+The venue of any claim, litigation, or cause of action between the Parties shall be in the Third Judicial District Court of the State of Idaho in Canyon County. - 10.2 LEGISLATIVELY MANDATED CERTIFICATION CONCERNING BOYCOTT OF ISRAEL: CONTRACTOR must select and initial at least one of the following certifications: - Pursuant to Idaho Code § 67-2346, Contractor certifies that it "is not currently engaged in, and will not for the duration of the contract engage in, a boycott of